 HTTP Status Codes

-Every HTTP status code, explained in plain English.
-Click any code for the full meaning, what to do when you see it, and how long it usually takes to resolve.
+Every code below is explained in plain English with what it means, what to do when you see it, and how long similar issues typically last.

 Looking for a status message that is not an HTTP code?
 Use the Status Meaning Decoder →